g-puleo/FYS3150/PROJECT 3/README.md

  	simple_zplot.py
  	a very short script, run it in the same folder where you have your (one) output file.
 Plots only the motion along the z-axis.

+ 	plot_particles_left.py
+ 	this script needs to be in the same folder as output files.
+Script where you need to modify the arguments for the filenames to suit your needs.
+Plots the fraction of a simulation run with 100 particles against frequency.
+Can also plot a chosen number of trajectories of these simulation runs.